KeithSloan/FreeCAD_Python_GDML/README.md

   * Provide options to control meshing objects that will be Tessellated
   * Icons to Analize and Export
 * Tidy softLink script
-* Make FreeCAD installable workbench
+* Make FreeCAD an installable workbench
 * Documentation
 * Investigate handling of Materials